 - Put aluminum foil over the top.

-- Put a small glass bowl at bottom of your Instant Pot , or trivet, and pour 1 1/2 c. of water around it.
+- Put a trivet inside your pot so pan doesn't touch water below, pour 1 1/2 c. of water around it.

-- Set to manual, pressure, 50 minutes on high for a 6″ pan
+- Set to manual, pressure, 50 minutes on high for a 6" pan.
+When it beeps and time is up do not touch anything.

 - Allow to cool completely, then release the clasp on the side of the springform pan and take outer rim off.
 Put a plate on top and flip over carefully, then remove parchment paper and serve.
 It will be a very dense flourless cake – fudgy style consistency.